 Individuals in the program are involved in setting their treatment plan.
 The treatment plan is reviewed regularly to ensure it continues to meet the needs of the individual.

-There is a suggested cover charge of $5 to $10.
-All proceeds from the event will benefit the Friends of PACT.
+The suggested cover charge is $10.
+All proceeds from the event benefit the Friends of PACT.
 Friends of PACT is a non-profit organization formed to support the mission of PACT.

 Madison, WI 53703